-If you miss more than three "live" meetings over the course of the term, your final grade will drop by 5 points, and another 5 points for each additional missed meeting.
-If you expect to miss a live meeting, but have a valid excuse for this which you can provide documentation of (doctor's note, etc.), I will excuse the absence.
+If you miss more than three live Zoom meetings over the course of the term, your final grade will drop by 5 points, and another 5 points for each additional missed Zoom meeting.
+If you expect to miss a Zoom meeting, but have a valid excuse for this which you can provide documentation of (doctor's note, etc.), I will excuse the absence.